Aluminium vs carbon fiber – comparison of materials

 1. Stiffness and strength of material in relation to weight

-To explain rigidity in relation to weight, imagine a slab 5 cm wide, 50 cm long and 2 mm thick.
-When you suspend a 5kg weight from the end of the slab, the loading will result in bending and the degree of bending will correspond to rigidity.
-For different materials, a slab of the same thickness will show different bending properties.
+To explain rigidity in relation to weight, imagine a sheet 5 cm wide, 50 cm long and 2 mm thick.
+When you suspend a 5kg weight from the end of the sheet, the loading will result in bending and the degree of bending will correspond to rigidity.
+For different materials, a sheet of the same thickness will show different bending properties.
 The stiffer the material, the less bending will happen.
-After the load has been removed, the slab will resume its original shape.
+After the load has been removed, the sheet will resume its original shape.

 And now imagine that strip of material is exposed to higher loading– that will cause yielding of the strip and following loading release, the strip resumes its original shape.
 It is strength that makes it possible.
 The more strength a material has, the more loading it will take before permanent yielding follows.